Wednesday, September 30, 2009

 Before Yom Kippur, a friend and colleague (the some one with the clever Rosh Hashana suggestion) had a good suggestion for thinking about ne'ilah.
 (This is the short closing service on Yom Kippur just as the day is ending.
 It literally means the closing of the gates, either of heaven, repentance, or prayer.)
 He noted that many people imagine themselves outside the gates as they are closing.
 (I did.)
 The problem is that this conveys a pretty unpleasant message: you didn't make it, or at least not yet.
 He suggested that I instead think about myself as being inside the gates as they are closing.

 I tried it.
 About halfway through neilah, I imagined that I had made it through the gates and I thought of my tallis as the wings of the shechinah around me.
-But then I had two problematic thoughts: (1) I started worrying about the people who had not yet made it through the gates, and (2) now I didn't have to daven so hard since I was already through the gates.
-Blah.
+But then I had two problematic thoughts:

 Read More...